influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withExternalUrl(externalUrl)
 ```

-The external URL the Alertmanager instances will be available under.
+"The external URL the Alertmanager instances will be available under.
 This is necessary to generate correct URLs.
-This is necessary if Alertmanager is not served from root of a DNS name.
+This is necessary if Alertmanager is not served from root of a DNS name."

 ### fn spec.withForceEnableClusterMode